rackerlabs/genestack/docs/infrastructure-gateway-api.md

     2. There are no matching L2 or BGP speaker nodes
     3. If the service has external Traffic Policy set to local you need to have the running endpoint on the speaker node.

-### Cross Namespace Routing
+## Cross Namespace Routing

 Gateway API has support for multi-ns and cross namespace routing.
 Routes can be deployed into different Namespaces and Routes can attach to Gateways across Namespace boundaries.
 This allows user access control to be applied differently across Namespaces for Routes and Gateways, effectively segmenting access and control to different parts of the cluster-wide routing configuration.

-See: https://gateway-api.sigs.k8s.io/guides/multiple-ns/ for more information on cross namespace routing.
+More information on cross namespace routing can be found [here](https://gateway-api.sigs.k8s.io/guides/multiple-ns/).